dmitrycello/yaglpp/docs/USAGE.md

 > [!NOTE]
 > If the resources aren't added to the project, the _Resource_ option would not be accessible in the _Project Property Pages_ window later on.

+> [!TIP]
+> For simplicity, the first line of each code exemple in the presented tutorial, is a comment with its file name.

 ### 3. Add source files to the application project
 First, let's add a new source file to the application project.
 In the _Solution Explorer_, right-click the project's _Source Files_ filter icon.
 Click **`Add`** &rarr; **`New Item...
 (Ctrl+Shift+A)`**: